NickColley/design-of-forms/src/evolving-a-design/size-and-shape-of-documents-and-forms/index.md

 The following factors particularly affect the size and shape of documents:

-(1) There are advantages in restricting the forms used in one department to a com- paratively few ‘standard’ sizes.
+(1) There are advantages in restricting the forms used in one department to a comparatively few ‘standard’ sizes.
 Folders, binders, filing cabinets and other equipment in which form size is relevant can then be used more effectively and ‘stock’ items such as carbon paper and envelopes will be needed in fewer sizes.